globulion/qc-workshop/tutor/project_3/README.md

 Since TSH is a stochastic method, we need to run multiple trajectories in order to get averages.
 Provided each trajectory can be run effectively independently, the algorithm constitutes of these steps:
  1. Set up initial conditions.
-After that, start propagation in time:
- 2. Compute forces on atoms assuming current PES *K* and coupling matrix
+ 2. Compute wavefunction, coupling matrix and forces on atoms assuming initial PES.
  3. Compute new positions from velocity Verlet method
- 4. Compute new wavefunction for newly computed positions
+ 4. Compute new wavefunction and coupling matrix for newly computed positions
- 5. Compute coupling matrix and new quantum amplitudes *c(t)*
+ 5. Compute new quantum amplitudes *c(t)*
  6. Hop to different PES if required.
+Compute new forces assuming the current PES
- 7. Compute new atomic velocities from velocity Verlet assuming current electronic state.
-Proceed to next time step (point 2).
+ 7. Compute new atomic velocities from new forces using velocity Verlet.
+ 8. Proceed to next time step (point 3).

 ### Initial conditions